finarly/Notes/In_progress/airflow.md

 An `operator` is a `task`, and when you run a `task`, you get a `task instance`.

+### Connections & Hooks

+Airflow is often used to pull and push data into ther systems, and so it has a first-class `Connection` concept for storing credentials that are used to talk to external systems.
+A `Connection` are a set of parameters (username, password, hostname etc.) and a unique name, called the `conn_id`.

+#### Hooks

+Hooks are high level interfaces to an external platfrom that lets you quickly and easily talk to them without having to write low_level code that hits their API or uses special libraries.
+They are the building blocks of what Operators are build of.

 ## Architectures

 ### Single-node Architecture